ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-init-config.md

 1. Via the vSphere Web Client, navigate to **Home** > **Content library** > **Objects** > **Create a new content library** > **Create subscribed library on the vCenter**.
 2. Enter a name for the content library, for example, ISO, and in the Notes text box, enter a description for the library and click **Next**.
 3. Select **Local content library** and click **Next**.
-4. Select a datastore and then click a suitable datastore, for example, vsanDatastore.
+4. Select a datastore and then click a suitable datastore, for example, `vsanDatastore`.
 5. Review the information on the **Ready to Complete** page and click **Finish**.

 ### Configuring the Proxy VM, install CentOS and Squid